In First Half Year 2022, there will be three delivery modes for your subjects – Dual-Delivery, Online and On Campus.

 |Fees||Look up fees|

-Using award winning innovative teaching and learning interventions (including Rich Pictures in Construction Law), this subject explores the troublesome issues that manifest themselves on international construction projects from an industry-focused global perspective.
+Using award winning innovative teaching and learning interventions (including Object Based Learning and Rich Pictures in Construction Law), this subject explores the troublesome issues that manifest themselves on international construction projects from an industry-focused global perspective.

-The subject will draw extensively upon authentic industry experience and seek to capture global perspectives on the subject matter using case studies from projects in Asia, Europe and South America.
+The subject will draw extensively upon authentic research and industry experience that captures global perspectives on the subject matter including the use of live case studies from projects in Asia, Europe, the Middle East and South America.